I woke up being rushed into the trauma center at

 As I looked up and turned my head to my right, I was overcome by fear.
 A Scarlet Red Bull was starring at me.
 Our eyes locked.
 The bull couldn't have been more than 5 feet from me.
 Just then I woke up.
 I finally went back to sleep.
 Upon waking I told my mom about that strange dream.
 I told my co-workers about my dream.
 That evening I told the friends I was with about that dream.

 At the close of the evening, I dropped off my friend Don, and as he crossed the street, he turned to me and said...

-"Talk to you tomorrow, and put your seat belt on."
+"Talk to you tomorrow, and put your seat belt on The Right Way."

 "Put your arms over your face and pull your knees up."
 Ok.
-I don't know about you but when I hear voices such as these, I do what I'm told.
+I don't know about you but when I hear voices such as these, and no one is actually there, I do what I'm told.
 Don't forget... these were two entirely different voices and they weren't with me in the car.
 I heard them Up Ahead Of Me.
 Almost as if they were trying to work things from the outside.